 Digital advertising is more exciting than ever, thanks to the wide variety of options, platforms, and delivery methods available to brands wanting to publicise themselves to consumers.

 However, the landscape is also fraught with danger for brands who do not get a clear understanding of new trends, many of which are generated on and by social media.
-There’s also Generation Z, or Gen Z, to think about – those born in or after 1995 now have huge purchasing power, and this guide will explain how that is changing the outlook for advertising in 2019.
+There’s also Generation Z to think about – those born in or after 1995 now have huge purchasing power, and this guide will explain how that is changing the outlook for advertising in 2019.

 Young consumers won’t tolerate slow ads – read how brands can get their campaign up to speed.

 Brand Equity is More Important than Ever